-- (2) Select Area from the dropdown list to configure. - (3) Set the values of sensitivity and percentage.
+- (2) Select Area from the dropdown list to configure. - (3) Set the value of sensitivity.

-Sensitivity: The greater the value is, the easier the alarm will be triggered.
+Sensitivity: The higher the value is, the easier the alarm will be triggered.

-Percentage: When the size proportion of the moving object exceeds the predefined value, the alarm will be triggered.
+(4) Percentage: When the size proportion of the moving object exceeds the predefined value, the alarm will be triggered.
 The less the value is, the easier the alarm will be triggered.